What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 :q!Force quit without saving

-"I can't figure out how to close it" is a classic Vim experience, but as long as you know :q!, you can always escape.
+The "I don't know how to close it" situation is a classic Vim trope, but as long as you know :q!, you can escape.

-You might have a file open in Neovim while letting Claude Code work in the adjacent pane.
-It's convenient to configure Neovim to automatically reload the file when Claude Code modifies it.
+You might keep a file open in Neovim while letting Claude Code work in an adjacent pane.
+It's convenient to set it up so that it automatically reloads the file when Claude Code overwrites it.

 The configuration file is ~/.config/nvim/init.vim.
-If it doesn't exist yet, create the directory along with it.
+If it doesn't exist yet, create it along with the directory.

 mkdir -p ~/.config/nvim